 A decision-analytic modelling-based economic evaluation will also be conducted.
-The baseline decision-analytic model will be developed during the early stages of the study and aim to provide a framework for extrapolating the cost-effectiveness of each antiviral beyond the parameters of PANORAMIC trial.
+The baseline decision-analytic model will be developed during the early stages of the trial and aim to provide a framework for extrapolating the cost-effectiveness of each antiviral beyond the parameters of PANORAMIC trial.
 Accepted guidelines for good practice in decision-analytic modelling will be followed.
-The model will consider the progression of symptomatic COVID-19 status over time, and the model structure will capture disease progression using health states that represent the important natural history and clinical- and event-related activity for symptomatic COVID-19 symptomatic status, the appropriate model type (e.g. Markov or discrete-event simulation approach) and the appropriate analytical framework (e.g. cohort analysis versus individual-level simulation).
+The model will consider the progression of symptomatic COVID-19 status over time, and the model structure will capture disease progression using health states that represent the important natural history and clinical- and event-related activity for symptomatic COVID-19 symptomatic status, the appropriate model type (e.g., Markov or discrete-event simulation approach) and the appropriate analytical framework (e.g., cohort analysis versus individual-level simulation).
 Parameter inputs into the model will be informed by data extracted from PANORAMIC trial, supplemented by data identified from external sources following targeted literature searches.
 As with the within-trial economic evaluation, cost-effectiveness will be expressed in terms of incremental cost per QALY gained.
-Multi-parameter uncertainty in the model will be addressed using probabilistic sensitivity analysis.
+Multiparameter uncertainty in the model will be addressed using probabilistic sensitivity analysis.
 Cost-effectiveness acceptability curves will be used to show the probability of cost-effectiveness of each anti-viral strategy at alternative cost-effectiveness thresholds held by decision-makers.
 Long-term costs and health consequences will be discounted using nationally recommended discount rates.
 Specific plans for the economic evaluation will be outlined in a pre-specified health economics analysis plan.

-2.13 Early Discontinuation/Withdrawal of Participants
+2.11 Early discontinuation/withdrawal of participants

-Each participant, or their legal representative on the participant's behalf, has the right to withdraw from the study at any time.
+Each participant_or their legal representative on the participant's behalf, has the right to withdraw from the trial at any time.
 For those that lack capacity, expression of dissent in any form will be taken as an indication they do not wish to be included and they will be withdrawn.
-In addition, the Investigator may discontinue a participant from the study at any time if the Investigator considers it necessary for any reason including:
+In addition, the Investigator may discontinue a participant from the trial at any time if the Investigator considers it necessary for any reason including:

-- Ineligibility (either arising during the study or retrospectively) - Withdrawal of consent
+- Ineligibility (either arising during the trial or retrospectively) - Withdrawal of consent

 The reason for withdrawal will be recorded on the CRF.
 Data that has already been collected about the participant will be kept and used.
+Samples collected from participants and data arising from the processing of those samples for research purposes may be used in the trial analysis.

-2.14 Definition of End of Trial
+2.12 Definition of end of trial